-Expats will find that Manhattan, the largest of New York City’s five boroughs, is certainly foot friendly; and even if one does need to zip from point A to point B, there is plenty of public transport to assist.
-It's also not necessary to have a car in Manhattan, and can be more of a hindrance than a help due to limited parking.
+New arrivals will find that Manhattan, the largest of New York City's five boroughs, is certainly pedestrian-friendly; even if one needs to zip from point A to point B, plenty of public transport is available.
+Having a car in Manhattan is also unnecessary, which can be more of a hindrance than a help due to limited parking.

 It's more common to have a car if living in the outer boroughs of Brooklyn, Staten Island, Queens and the Bronx.
 Though these areas are covered by public transport, travel times can be long and tiring.

 Public transport in New York City

 New York City has an integrated public transport network operated by the Metropolitan Transportation Authority (MTA).
 A smart contactless card known as a MetroCard is needed to use the subway system.
 Commuters can also use these smart cards on buses.
 Users can load credit or unlimited travel passes onto them, which saves commuters time and money.
 MetroCards can be purchased and reloaded online, at selected grocery stores, station booths or vending machines at the station.
 Commuters can also use the recently launched OMNY contactless payment system that allows passengers to use their credit or debit cards on their smartphones or wearable device to pay for their trip.
 Passengers can also pay for bus fares in exact change.

 The subway in New York City operates around the clock and is by far the fastest way to get around the city.
 New York's subway network is extensive and efficient, covering more than 400 stations across the five boroughs.
 Services run every few minutes, so there's no need to spend time studying the schedule in detail.
 There are also express subway services that do not stop at some smaller local stations.